skubed0007/nasembler/Infos_MD/ASSEMBLER_PIPELINE.md

-# NASembler Pipeline
+# nasembler Pipeline

-This document explains the complete assembly pipeline in NASembler, from source code to executable binary.
+This document explains the complete assembly pipeline in nasembler, from source code to executable binary.

 ## Overview

-NASembler follows a traditional compiler pipeline with these main phases:
+nasembler follows a traditional compiler pipeline with these main phases:

 1. **Source Code Reading**: Reading the assembly source file
 2. **Lexical Analysis (Tokenization)**: Converting source text into tokens